dillonHe/EasyEDA-Documents/Tutorial/Export.md

 For all file formats:

-**Width:** 0 is a 1:1 export of your image, higher numbers scale your image.
+**Width:** This is images' width , 0 is a 1:1 export of your image, higher numbers scale your image , if you set number as 1024 , the width will be 1024 pixels of the export PNG .

 **PenWidth-Increase:** 0 represents a default line width of 1 pixel; if you set this to 1, the line will be 2 pixels.
 This is illustrated in the image below.